 - E2.4.1 The minimum level of attainment required for entry to the start of standard courses leading to awards at first degree level is expressed in terms of UCAS Tariff Points.
 Qualifications and/or experience at an equivalent level are welcomed and will be equally considered.
-See B3.10. - E2.4.2 The University will not normally make unconditional offers to candidates after only one year of post-16 study. - E2.4.3 Students applying for undergraduate courses must have a minimum proficiency in English equivalent to IELTS 6 before being offered a place. - Note: where the medium of instruction and assessment of a student's previous study was English then they may be deemed to have demonstrated English competency at the levels specified above without a separate test.
+See B3.10. - E2.4.3 Students applying for undergraduate courses must have a minimum proficiency in English equivalent to IELTS 6\ before being offered a place. - \Note: where the medium of instruction and assessment of a student's previous study was English then they may be deemed to have demonstrated English competency at the levels specified above without a separate test.
 The University reserves the right, however, to request evidence of proficiency through testing.